 Where the National Grievance Committee fails to reach a majority decision as to any case submitted pursuant to this Article (excepting arbitrator decisions) either party shall have the right to refer the case to binding arbitration.
 Either party wishing to submit a grievance to arbitration must do so within ten (10) days of mailing or hand delivery of the National Grievance Committee deadlock decision.
-The arbitrator is to be selected from an American Arbitration Association national panel list and all aspects of the arbitration Association.
+The arbitrator is to be selected from an American Arbitration Association national panel list and all aspects of the arbitration procedure shall be governed by the Rules of the American Arbitration Association.